Iran issues warning after targeting U.S. drone

 Washington has issued a formal protest to the Iranian authorities via diplomatic channels.

-Details of the incident emerged ahead of large-scale air defence drills due to start across several provinces in eastern Iran this week.
+Details of the incident emerged ahead of large-scale air defense drills due to start across several provinces in eastern Iran this week.

-The "Velayat 4" manoeuvres will be jointly held by the regular armed forces and the Islamic Revolutionary Guard Corps and will involve testing new radar and surveillance equipment, military commanders say.
+The "Velayat 4" maneuvers will be jointly held by the regular armed forces and the Islamic Revolutionary Guard Corps and will involve testing new radar and surveillance equipment, military commanders say.

 (Reporting By Marcus George; Editing by Jon Boyle)